AbdoWise-z/discordo/README.md

 The project was made out of passion, it's not intended to be used commercially, but you are allowed to do so if you want (make sure to fix the authentication issues in the code cuz I skip some checks to not overload the database since I just a free version).
+The Project is Deployed [here](https://discordo-production.up.railway.app) in case you want to check it out.

 ### Built With